-- Talk to the lender.
-An increasing number of lenders are starting to use alternative data — i.e., information not found in your credit report — to assess borrowers, according to Experian.
+Talk to the lender.
+Sometimes lenders will use alternative data (information not found in your credit report) to assess borrowers.
 Your chances of being approved with good terms could increase if lenders also consider factors such as your income, employment and a bank account in good standing.

 Be on the lookout for predatory lenders.
 Deceptive practices might include charging excessive interest rates and fees, “packing” (meaning services you didn’t request are added to the loan) and bait-and-switch schemes in which you’re promised one type of loan or interest rate but receive a different one.

-- Budget for a higher interest rate.
-If your credit score falls below 640, you’ll probably be considered a subprime borrower, according to Experian.
+Budget for a higher interest rate.
+If your credit score falls below 640, you’ll probably be considered a subprime borrower.
 This doesn’t necessarily mean you won’t be able to get a traditional mortgage loan, but lenders will likely offer higher rates because they consider you a high-risk borrower.

 There are plenty of auto loan options for borrowers with less-than-ideal credit.

-- Save for a down payment.
-Having money for a down payment can increase your chances of loan approval, according to Experian.
+Save for a down payment.
+In many cases, having money for a down payment can increase your chances of loan approval.
 This could cause the lender to view you as less of a risk and even offer a better rate.

 If your credit isn’t great, you might think getting a credit card isn’t an option, but here are a few alternative approaches to try.

-- Seek out credit cards for bad credit.
+Seek out credit cards for bad credit.
 Many lenders offer credit cards specifically tailored to borrowers with bad credit.
-Do note, it’s not uncommon for these cards to come with annual fees and high interest rates.
+It’s not uncommon for these cards to come with annual fees and high interest rates.

 How to improve your credit